Pre-Employment and Pre-Placement Physical Exams Q&A

 On average, most pre-employment physicals take approximately 45 minutes.
 However, the length of time any pre-employment physical will take varies according to the work involved with the position the individual is applying for, depending on the extent of testing required.

-If you are looking for a clinic in the area of El Paso, TX, that provides pre-employment physicals, we welcome you to come to UCare Urgent Care for a walk-in appointment!
+If you are looking for a clinic in the area of El Paso, TX and Horizon City, TX that provides pre-employment physicals, we welcome you to come to UCare Urgent Care for a walk-in appointment!
 You can also schedule an appointment online or by calling us.
-We have two locations in El Paso, TX, for your convenience.
+We have three locations in El Paso, TX, and Horizon City, TX for your convenience.
+We serve patients from El Paso TX, Horizon City TX, Lee Trevino Drive TX, Fort Bliss TX, Mission Valley TX, Resler Canyon TX, Alfalfa TX, Montwood TX, and BEYOND.